SAML-Toolkits/ruby-saml/README.md

 end
 ```

-If are using saml:AttributeStatement to transfare metadata, like the user name, you can access all the attributes through response.attributes.
+If are using saml:AttributeStatement to transfare metadata, like the user name, you can access all the attributes through `response.attributes`.
 It
 contains all the saml:AttributeStatement with its 'Name' as a indifferent key and the one saml:AttributeValue as value.

 ```ruby